 OMC student standardized test scores rank among the highest in the Archdiocese and are well above the national averages across all areas of the curriculum.
 Students at OMC have a proven record of academic excellent and win scholarships at the archdiocesan high schools of their choice.
-The class of 2022 has earned over $250,000 in scholarships to the high schools of their choice.
-Way to go Class of 2022!
+The class of 2023 earned over $500,000 in scholarships to the high schools of their choice.

 Our core curriculum adheres to that of the Archdiocese of Philadelphia.
 It meets the Common Core Standards of the State of Pennsylvania while adding religious instruction to allow students to deepen their relationship with Christ.
 Furthermore, OMC provides specialized learning opportunities during and after the school day.

 Ordinarily, class sizes do not exceed 25.
 Every student has the opportunity to express and receive the personalized attention that is critical to a 21st-century education.

 Our preschool and lower grades establish a solid foundation across the entire curriculum while our upper grades have gained a strong reputation as a “high school prep” program.
 OMC graduates report that their academic transition to high school is very smooth and that often they are ahead of their classmates due to the rigorous academic training instilled at OMC.